You are here:

 Students can start doing undergraduate research as early as their freshman year.
 The chemistry department is currently working on a 5-year NSF STEP grant with the environmental engineering and mathematics departments.
 Research students are working in collabrative teams between the three departments to better understand environmental chemistry.
 Specifically, projects are focusing on a local problem involving acid mine drainage from regional abandoned coal mines.

 Students often work directly with our faculty to further their knowledge through actively participating in research projects and presentations.
-Dr. Rose Clark (center) is working with two new research students Brandon (So.) and Jonathon (Fr.)to show them how to use the potentiostat to make electrochemical measurements.
+Dr. Rose Clark is working with three new research students James (Jr.), Caleb (So.), and Beka (So.)to show them how to use the GC/MS.

 Our small class/laboratory sections in our new Science Center allow for close interaction with faculty.
 Dr. Michele Hargittai is teaching a special topics course on advanced organic mechanisms.

 Outreach opportunities are available to practice new skills while helping others through Rural Outreach Chemistry for Kids (ROCK) and Southern Alleghenies Learn and Serve Alliance.
-The ROCK program conducted 207 outreach events reaching 4,500 regional K-12 students in 2012-2013.
+The ROCK program conducted over 207 outreach events reaching 4,500 regional K-12 students in 2013-2014.

 Saint Francis University117 Evergreen DriveP.O.
 Box 600Loretto, PA 15940